Darkone83/ModXo-Basic/Addons/X-RTC/Readme.md

 # Where can I get one?

-Pre-assembled boards and blank PCB's can be purchased at <a href="https://www.darkonecustoms.com">Darkone Customs</a> or you can feel free to build your own!
+Pre-assembled boards and blank PCBs can be purchased at <a href="https://www.darkonecustoms.com">Darkone Customs</a> or you can feel free to build your own!

 Pre-assembled board: <a href="https://www.darkonecustoms.com/store/p/x-rtc-add-on-for-modxo-basic-assembled">Darkone Customs</a>

 Blank PCB: <a href="https://www.darkonecustoms.com/store/p/x-rtc-add-on-for-modxo-basic-pcb">Darkone Customs</a>

 # Installation
-#### Installation images are based off of Andr-Zero's initial images
+#### Installation images are based on Andr-Zero's initial images

 <img src="https://github.com/Darkone83/ModXo-Basic/blob/main/Addons/X-RTC/Install.png" wisth=300>